 The Caravan Industry Manufacturing Excellence project is being led by Caravan Trades and Industries Association of Victoria in partnership with Melbourne Polytechnic and NOVA Caravans Pty Ltd.

 They will work together on-site at NOVA Caravans to build an industry-first end-to-end manufacturing line training model and develop training materials as well as targeted student support to help students master the skills they need for each stage of the manufacturing line.

 The key lessons from the project will then be used to establish a proposed new National Caravan Industry Centre of Excellence at Melbourne Polytechnic.

-The project is being funded under Labor’s Workplace Training Innovation Fund which is ensuring students receive high quality training that delivers the workforce skills employers need.
+The project is being funded under the Government’s Workplace Training Innovation Fund which is ensuring students receive high quality training that delivers the workforce skills employers need.